 Ashley is very ambitious and has set his sights high in the world of retail.
-Currently a Team Leader at Sainsbury’s in Bath, he hopes to progress into management within the company.
+Currently managing the Groceries Online department of Sainsbury’s in Bath, he hopes to progress into senior management within the company.

 Ashley’s first ‘real’ job was as an Activity Instructor with Ferny Crofts Scout Activity Centre in the New Forest.
 As a qualified instructor in archery, air rifle, high ropes, climbing and other activities, he was responsible for running activity sessions with all age-groups and all abilities, in all weathers.
 Ashley’s role also included some house-keeping, administration, maintenance, and duty management responsibilities.
 In April 2014, Ashley took part in Credit Suisse‘s Spring Insight programme within their Technology division.

 In November 2015, Ashley joined Sainsbury’s as a part-time colleague in the Customer Service department.
 Within a few months, he was trained and competent on all areas of the front-end.
 In mid-2016, Ashley increased his hours in order to take a more substantial and permanent role within the company, including in a supervisory capacity.
 In addition to his normal role, Ashley has taken an active part in supporting his store and the company, including volunteering to cover at other stores when needed.

 After successfully completing the first of the company’s talent development programmes, Ashley became a Team Leader in the Groceries Online department of Sainsbury’s in April 2017.
 In March 2018, Ashley was moved to support the manager of the newly combined Fresh and Produce department in-store, again as a Team Leader.
 Within these roles, he was responsible for coaching colleagues, keeping the department safe and legal, deputising in the absence of the department manager and playing his part in making sure our customers receive the best possible shopping with us.